Updated: May 3, 2022

 Credit @enjoytroy on Instragram

-In New York City, proof of at least one dose of a COVID-19 vaccine is required for indoor dining.
+In New York City, proof of Full Vaccination is required may be required for indoor dining.
 Dine inside a historic railcar at Diner, have a memorable meal at NYC classics like Gramercy Tavern and Union Square Cafe, or celebrate a special occasion at one of NYC's many Michelin-starred restaurants like the three-star Le Bernardin helmed by celebrity chef Eric Ripert.
-Some restaurants, like the popular Brit-inspired Dame in the West Village, also require proof of vaccination for outdoor dining.
+Some restaurants, like the popular Brit-inspired Dame in the West Village, may also require proof of vaccination for outdoor dining.

 Dance the Night Away at an LGBTQ-Friendly Club or Bar